Charlie Horse: May 28, 2023

 1. Pre-Registration is in the front room, for those runners who have paid for the entire series.

-2. For those runners who are paying for each race, individually, and who ran in December, registration is in the 2nd room, at the table marked “Post-Registration Single Race Entry.”
+2. For those runners who are paying for each race, individually, and who ran in December, registration is in the 2nd room, at the table marked “Post Registration Single Race Entry.”
 We have a number with a label with your nameNo need to complete a new registration form.
 If you do, there is the potential of being recognized as a different runner when it comes time to calculate the series results.
 If any information needs to be changed, just let them know when you get your number; no need to complete a registration form with the changed information.

-A few other notes.
+A few other notes:

-1. On the registration form, we ask for your email address so that you will be included in any future emails we send regarding the remaining races for this series and for future series.
+1. On the registration form, we ask for your email address, so that you will be included in any future emails we send regarding the remaining races for this series and for future series.
 We ask for your mailing address so that applications for future races can be mailed to you.
 It is certainly your choice as to whether you provide us with either or both of these, but it does help with keeping our runners in the loop.

-2. Because of the rental agreement we have for the farmhouse, requiring us to leave the farmhouse by noon, we ask that runners who complete their first loop in over 45 minutes NOT go out for the 2nd loop.
+2. Because of the rental agreement we have for the farmhouse, requiring us to leave the farmhouse by noon, we ask that runners who complete their first loop in over 40 minutes NOT go out for the 2nd loop.

 If you choose not to run the race, please consider volunteering.
-We need volunteers before the race, for parking and registration; during the race – on the road, at the finish line and in the farmhouse; and after the race – for cleanup.
+We need volunteers before the race, for parking and registration; during the race – on the road, at the finish line, and in the farmhouse; and after the race – for clean-up.
 If you can help prior to the race, please plan to arrive between 8:00 – 8:15.
 If you can help with the race itself, please arrive no later than 9:30.
 Look for one of the race directors somewhere around the farmhouse.
 Thank you in advance for your support!

 Hope to see you there!!!